kingsdigitallab/alice-thornton/frontend/posts/blog/2022-09-27-BlogPost_Raymond_AnselmentFV2.md

 <br>
 <br>

+[^1]: Image from ‘Raymond Anselment, 1939-2022’, Hartford Courant, accessed 4 September 2022, https://www.legacy.com/us/obituaries/hartfordcourant/name/raymond-anselment-obituary?id=34443031.
+All other photographs in this blog were taken by the author, Suzanne Trill.

-[^1]: Raymond A. Anselment, ‘The Countess of Carlisle and Caroline Praise: Convention and Reality’, *Studies in Philology* 82, no. 2 (1985): 212–33.
+[^2]: Raymond A. Anselment, ‘The Countess of Carlisle and Caroline Praise: Convention and Reality’, *Studies in Philology* 82, no. 2 (1985): 212–33.

-[^2]: Dr Amy Erickson, 'Review of *The Remembrances of Elizabeth Freke, 1671–1714*, (Review No. 393)'. https://Reviews.History.ac.uk/Review/393.
+[^3]: Dr Amy Erickson, 'Review of *The Remembrances of Elizabeth Freke, 1671–1714*, (Review No. 393)'. https://Reviews.History.ac.uk/Review/393.
 Access Date: 04 September, 2022.

-[^3]: Raymond A. Anselment, *The Realms of Apollo: Literature and Healing in Seventeenth-Century England* (Newark : London ; Cranbury, NJ: University of Delaware Press ; Associated University Presses, 1995); ‘The Deliverances of Alice Thornton: The Re-Creation of a Seventeenth-Century Life’, *Prose Studies* 19, no. 1 (1996): 19–36.
+[^4]: Raymond A. Anselment, *The Realms of Apollo: Literature and Healing in Seventeenth-Century England* (Newark : London ; Cranbury, NJ: University of Delaware Press ; Associated University Presses, 1995); ‘The Deliverances of Alice Thornton: The Re-Creation of a Seventeenth-Century Life’, *Prose Studies* 19, no. 1 (1996): 19–36.

-[^4]: Raymond A. Anselment, ‘Seventeenth-Century Manuscript Sources of Alice Thornton’s Life’, *SEL* 45, no. 1 (2005): 135–55; ‘“My First Booke of My Life:” The Apology of a Seventeenth-Century Gentry Woman’, *Prose Studies* 24, no. 2 (2001): 1–14.
+[^5]: Raymond A. Anselment, ‘Seventeenth-Century Manuscript Sources of Alice Thornton’s Life’, *SEL* 45, no. 1 (2005): 135–55; ‘“My First Booke of My Life:” The Apology of a Seventeenth-Century Gentry Woman’, *Prose Studies* 24, no. 2 (2001): 1–14.

-[^5]: Catherine Loomis, back cover of Raymond A. Anselment, ed., *My First Booke of My Life: Alice Thornton* (Lincoln and London: University of Nebraska Press, 2014).
+[^6]: Catherine Loomis, back cover of Raymond A. Anselment, ed., *My First Booke of My Life: Alice Thornton* (Lincoln and London: University of Nebraska Press, 2014).